 - Use the S.C.A.M.P.E.R. technique with your ideas

-- Read up on creative thinking techniques and DO them the get practice
+- Read up on creative thinking techniques and DO them to get practice

 - Learn to listen to your intuition to follow hunches and discern ideas